 Financial assets and financial liabilities are offset and the net amount presented in the separate statement of financial position when, and only when, the Company currently has a legally enforceable right to set off the amounts and it intends either to settle them on a net basis or to realise the asset and settle the liability simultaneously.

 Impairment

 i.
 Non-derivative financial assets

-Financial instruments and contract assets
+Financial instruments

-The Company recognises loss allowances for ECLs on:
+The Company recognises loss allowances for ECLs on due from related parties and cash at banks.

-- Due from related parties;

-- Cash at banks; and

-- contract assets.